AndreaCeolin/VarDial2021/RDI/README.md

 1. **shallow_models.py**: this Python3 script loads the tweets training data for the shared task, ```'dev.txt'```, and evaluates a Multinomial Naive Bayes model trained on TFIDF-transformed character ngrams.
 A Linear SVM can also be selected as the model to train.

-2. **news+tweets_CNN.ipynb**: this Jupyter Notebook loads a CNN model trained on the news training dataset, and performs additional training on a tweets dataset.
+2. **news+tweets_CNN.ipynb**: this Jupyter Notebook loads a CNN model trained on the news training dataset, and performs additional training and evaluation on a tweets dataset.

 3. **trained_CNN_model**: this file contains the parameters used to train a CNN model on a news training dataset (from Ceolin and Zhang 2020).